IrcDotNet/IrcDotNet/README.txt

 This library represents an complete implementation of the IRC client protocol, primarily as described in RFC 2812 <http://irchelp.org/irchelp/rfc/rfc2812.txt>.
-It additonally contains functionality that is in common use by modern IRC servers (as of December 2009), detailed as follows.
+It additionally contains functionality that is in common use by modern IRC servers (as of December 2009), detailed as follows.

 Non-RFC Features